energyscope/EnergyScope_multi_criteria/Docs/sections/Model formulation.rst

 Eq. :eq:`eq:elecImpLimited` limits the power grid import capacity from neighbouring countries based on a net transfer capacity (:math:`elec_{import,max}`).
 Eq. :eq:`eq:import_resources_constant` imposes that some resources are imported at a constant power.
-As an example, gas and hydrogen are supposed imported at a constant flow during the year.
+As an example, gas or hydrogen are supposed to be imported at a constant flow during the year.
 In addition to offering a more realistic representation, this implementation makes it possible to visualise the level of storage within the region (i.e. gas, petrol ...).

 .. caution::